honeydipper/honeydipper/docs/howtos/reload_on_push.md

     oauth_token: ENC[gcloud-kms,xxxxxx...]
 ```

-By config the github integration, we enabled a webhook at certain url (by default, `/github/push`, see your infrastructure configuration for the url host and port).
-As of now, Honeydipper webhook driver doesn't support authentication using signature header, so we use a token to authenticate requests coming from github.
+By configuring the github integration, we enabled a webhook at certain url (by default, `/github/push`, see your infrastructure configuration for the url host and port).
+As of now, the Honeydipper webhook driver doesn't support authentication using signature header, so we use a token to authenticate requests coming from github.

 ## Config webhook in Github repo